Natallia-A/Jenkinsfile_groovy/README.md

 # Jenkinsfile_groovy
-Make sure configure the terraform backend and variables
+Make sure configure the terraform backend and variable
-# Jenkinsfile_groovy